wvanraem/nucleon.amqp/docs/topologies.rst

 Remote Procedure Call (RPC)
 '''''''''''''''''''''''''''

-AMQP can be used to create a decoupled RPC interface, where messages encapsulate method requests.
-The routing dictates which service handles each request, and this can be updated without changes to the requesting service.
+AMQP can be used to create a remote procedure call system, where remote method calls are sent as AMQP messages.
+These messages are routed to appropriate "request queues" on which the handlers are listening.
+The requester needs no knowledge of the number or the location of these handlers, so the requester is decoupled from the handlers, and the handlers can be reconfigured with no changes to the requesting service.

+A disadvantage is that the requester can be kept waiting if the handler does not put a result into the result queue, perhaps because it has hung or crashed, etc. The requester would need appropriate timeouts, etc.

 .. image:: rpc.png

-Availability and load sharing can be achieved simply by adding more handlers.
+Availability and load sharing can be achieved simply by adding more handlers, as decribed in the :ref:`task distribution` pattern below.

 **Suggested Settings:**